yiisoft/docs/020-package-release-criteria.md

 5. Select version type (major, minor or path).

-6. On question "Push commits and tags, and release on GitHub?" check diff.
-If diff is right answer "yes".
+6. On the question "Push commits and tags, and release on GitHub?" check a diff.
+If the diff is alright, answer "yes".

-7. For major and minor releases add entry with release notes on [Yii Framework News](https://www.yiiframework.com/news).
+7. For major and minor releases add a record with release notes on [Yii Framework News](https://www.yiiframework.com/news).